-Join Chad Chelius for an in-depth discussion in this video Creating a slideshow (Windows), part of Up and Running with Photoshop Elements 9.
+Join Chad Chelius for an in-depth discussion in this video Creating a slideshow (Windows), part of Learning Photoshop Elements 9.

 You can have a lot of fun in Photoshop elements by creating a self contained …slide show to display your images in a very creative way. …You can customize varying aspects of the slide show to really give it your own …look and feel.
 Now this feature is a Windows only …feature and therefore I'm doing this video on the Windows platform. …But I'm beginning this video from the Adobe Elements 9 Organizer, and I'm going …to select a variety of images that I want to use in my slideshow. …Now, I'm going to select these images by holding down the Ctrl key so that I can …select non-contiguous images throughout my organizer and you can use any set of …images that you like.
 I'm going to use some images of my kids …at a recent trip to the zoo.
 But again you can use any images that you …choose, so that looks pretty good.
 Once I have my images selected, I'm …going to come over here to the create tab and I'm going to click on the Slideshow button.…

 Now, when the slide show Preferrences dialog appears, you're going to see that …